Canonical decompositions for Poincar\'e duality pairs

 Then $v$ encloses two almost invariant subsets $X\ $and $X^{\prime}$ of $G$, each over a subgroup of $H$ of finite index, and each dual to an annulus, such that $X$ and $X^{\prime}$ cross. \end{lemma}

-\begin{proof} As $\Gamma_{n,n+1}$ is the reduced regular neighbourhood of $\mathcal{F} _{n,n+1}$ in $G$, any $V_{0}$--vertex arises from a cross-connected component (CCC) of $\mathcal{F}_{n,n+1}$.
+\begin{proof} As $\Gamma_{n,n+1}$ is the reduced algebraic regular neighbourhood of $\mathcal{F}_{n,n+1}$ in $G$, any $V_{0}$--vertex arises from a cross-connected component (CCC) of $\mathcal{F}_{n,n+1}$.
 As $v$ is of commensuriser type, all the crossings in this CCC must be weak and all the almost invariant sets in this CCC are over groups commensurable with $H$.
 As in section \ref{essentialannuli}, we consider an aspherical space $M$ with fundamental group $G$ and with aspherical subspaces corresponding to $\partial G$ whose union is denoted $\partial M$.
-By replacing $H$ by an orientable subgroup if needed, we can assume that the cover $M_{H}$ of $M$ with fundamental group $H$ has at least two boundary components which carry a subgroup of $H\ $of finite index.
-We claim that some finite cover of $M_{H}$ must have at least four such boundary components.
-For otherwise, there is a subgroup $K$ of finite index in $H$ such that $\partial M_{K}$ has either two or three boundary components which carry a subgroup of finite index in $K$, and each such component carries $K$ itself.
-In the first case, there is a $K$--almost invariant subset $Y$ of $G$ such that any nontrivial almost invariant subset of $G$ over a subgroup of finite index in $H$ is equivalent to $Y$ or $Y^{\ast}$.
-In the second case there are $K$--almost invariant subsets $Y_{1}$, $Y_{2}$ and $Y_{3}$ of $G$ such that any nontrivial almost invariant subset of $G$ over a subgroup of finite index in $H$ is equivalent to $Y_{i}$ or $Y_{i}^{\ast}$, for some $i$.
-In either case, none of these almost invariant sets crosses each other, which contradicts our assumption that $v$ is of commensuriser type.
-It follows that some finite cover of $M_{H}$ has at least four such boundary components, as claimed.
+As $v$ is of commensuriser type, the number of coends of $H$ in $G$ must be at least $4$.
+Now part 4) of Proposition \ref{annuligenerate} tells us $H$ has a subgroup $K$ of finite index such that $\partial M_{K}$ has $4$ (or more) components each of which carries $K$.